Azure/azure-sdk-for-c/sdk/samples/iot/docs/how_to_iot_hub_samples_windows.md

 ### What is Covered

 - Setup instructions for the Azure SDK for Embedded C suite.
-- Configuring and running the IoT Hub client certificate samples.
+- Configuration, build, and run instructions for the IoT Hub Client Certificate Samples.

     _The following was run on Microsoft Windows 10.0.18363.836._